Dynamics of self-dual kagome metamaterials and the emergence of fragile topology

-In this article, we delve deeper into the dynamics of self-dual kagome lattices in search for additional emerging behavior that can be linked to their topology.
-In the vein of the above-mentioned discourse on structural lattices, our first goal is to study the evolution of the band diagram when the cell is modeled as a 2D elastodynamic continuum.
-We show that the continuum elasticity treatment is responsible for a dramatic band reconfiguration that involves a change in the BandGap (BG) landscape.
-Our second and more important goal is to determine whether this transition is responsible for the emergence of new phenomena rooted in the lattice topology.
-We are going to show that the band reconfiguration results in the emergence of fragile topological states and we are documenting the availability of different sets of corner modes.
+In this Letter, we delve deeper into the dynamics of self-dual kagome lattices in search for additional emerging behavior that can be linked to their topology.
+In the vein of the above-mentioned discourse on structural lattices, \sg{we study the case where the cell is modeled as a 2D elastodynamic continuum, which yields a dramatic reconfiguration of the BandGap (BG) landscape compared to the ideal case.
+Our main goal is to determine whether this transition leads to the emergence of new phenomena rooted in topology.
+Specifically, using Topological Quantum Chemistry (TQC) arguments, we aim at documenting the emergence of fragile topological states at finite frequencies, an extremely rare occurrence in phononic media, as detailed in \cite{https://doi.org/10.48550/arxiv.2211.11776}.
+As a byproduct of the band reconfiguration, we also report the availability of two spectrally distinct sets of corner modes characterized by different degrees of robustness.}